shaswat-dharaiya/Arduino-Libraries/MPU/README.md

 * [Functions](#functions)

 ## General info
-This Library provides additional functionality for String manipulation for Arduino programs.
+This Library provides additional functionality for MPU6050 IMU for Arduino programs.

 ## Technology
 Project is created with: